 Using MEDDICC, or its variants (MEDDIC or MEDDPIC), as an internal Sales Qualification Tool helps drive consistent discovery and efficient qualification of opportunities.
 All the key components of a successful sales cycle are defined and integrated as part of the approach.

-Metrics: Metrics are quantifiable results that are used for a two-folded approach.
+Metrics: Metrics are quantifiable results that are used for a two-fold approach.
 If we observe from a buyer’s point of view, we address questions like: How will the customer measure success?
 Is that measurement favorable to you?
-For eg: the company may want to increase its revenue by a factor of three, they might want to get products to market in half the time, or they may want to save at least 20% on production costs.
+For e.g. the company may want to increase its revenue by a factor of three, they might want to get products to market in half the time, or they may want to save at least 20% on production costs.

 Economic Buyer: An economic buyer is an individual within the customer’s organization who has the discretionary approval to spend and has the authority to say “yes” or “no” to a deal.
 Today’s B2B enterprises have more than a single economic buyer.
-On average, there are 5 to 7 economic buyers involved in a single B2B sales deal.
+On an average, there are 5 to 7 economic buyers involved in a single B2B sales deal.
 It is not an event or a single meeting where the fate of a deal is decided.
 It is a process.
 Every sales operation follows a strategic process to approach the economic buyer(s).

-Decision Process: While the decision criteria are all about what the decision is based upon, the Decision Process tells you how that decision is made and followed through on.
+Decision Process: While the decision criteria are all about what the decision is based upon, the decision process tells you how that decision is made and followed through on.
 The key to going through the decision process exhaustively is to start with the end in mind and walk backward.
 Paint a scenario where your solution is implemented and the customer is getting their business outcomes and then go backward step by step to what all has to happen for each step.
 This way of moving forward and backward eliminates the chance of missing out on any step.

 Identify Pain: How big is the problem?
 A customer must have a need before they pursue a solution, and it’s vital to know what that need is or what is causing them pain.
 Identify the pain the customer is experiencing, and then identify how your solution can relieve that pain.